-What Causes Varicose Veins and What is the Best Treatment for Vein Repair?
+What Causes Varicose Veins and What is the Best Technology for Vein Repair?

 Varicose veins and spider veins are both symptoms of chronic venous insufficiency.
 This condition prevents the valves in your veins from working properly, which means they do not keep blood flowing back to the heart.
 Instead, blood flows backward in the veins and pools in the legs.
 This puts pressure on the walls of the veins that eventually causes them to bulge outward.
 Vein doctors can close unhealthy veins, re-routing blood flow to healthy veins and improving your circulation.
 Any experienced vein doctor can help choose the best Vein Repair procedure for you.
 Read more to learn about your options: